xuc323/LU-CSE216-The-Buzz/README.md

       <version>3.0.4</version>
     </dependency>
 ```
-5. With Heroku as a dependency and the .jar file is running, we want Heroku to use it so I added the following code as a plugins:
+5. With Heroku as a dependency and the .jar file is running, we want Heroku to use it so I added the following code as plugins:
 ```
 <plugin>
   <groupId>com.heroku.sdk</groupId>